martin-martin/morning-pages/README.md

 Have fun! :)

-# Note
+## Note

-In order for cron to run, your compter needs to be switched on.
+In order for CRON to run, your computer needs to be switched on.
 You can adapt the times easily in `cron_pages.py` in the following lines to fit your personal schedule:

 ```